The Best Chocolate Bar (for Gifting or Eating)

 Lindt 70% has an unmistakable plasticky taste and feel.
 They list extra cocoa butter in the ingredients, so there must be a lot of the stuff in there.
 The sweetness borders on cloying.
 One commenter called it “good Easter bunny chocolate.”

-Scharffen Berger 62% was the more balanced of the two Scharffens in the mix.
+Scharffen Berger 62% Of the two Scharffens in the mix, this one was more balanced.
 It was a bit subtler in the fruit, but it still was lacking in complexity.

 Scharffen Berger 70% is so heavy in sour fruit overtones, it’s all you can taste.
 I found this imbalance off-putting.